noamhoffer/academic-kickstart/content/home/research.md

 ## Book Reviews
 - [Review of Edward Kanterian, Kant, God and Metaphysics: The Secret Thorn (Routledge 2017), The European Journal of Philosophy 27:3 (2019)](https://www.academia.edu/41005003/Review_of_Kant_God_and_Metaphysics_The_Secret_Thorn_by_Edward_Kanterian_Routledge_2017_xvii_444_pp._ISBN_10_13_9781138908581_hb_110_ISBN_10_13_9780203729588_eBook_35.99)

-## Work In Progress
+## Articles under review
-- “Kant’s Teleology as the ‘True Apology’ to Leibniz’s Pre-Established Harmony” (under review)
+- “Kant’s Teleology as the ‘True Apology’ to Leibniz’s Pre-Established Harmony”
 {{%expand "Abstract" %}}
 Should we take seriously Kant’s claim that his critical philosophy is the ‘true apology for Leibniz’?
 By exploring Kant’s attitude towards Leibniz’s doctrine of pre-established harmony, I argue that we should take it seriously because it sheds light on the development of Kant’s view about the role of teleology in science in general and in the life sciences in particular.
 I first present the general framework through which Kant appropriates Leibnizian doctrines as regulative ideals.
 I then address Kant’s pre-critical engagement with pre-established harmony.
 While he rejected it as an account of causal relations between substances, he made extensive references to harmony between laws of nature.
 I argue that the critical development of this type of harmony allows Kant to appreciate one of Leibniz’s motivations in arguing for pre-established harmony, the compatibility of mechanistic and teleological causal laws.
 Finally, I show how this affinity becomes explicit in the Critique of the Power of Judgment in Kant’s novel position on the legitimacy of teleological explanations of organisms.
 I demonstrate this by pointing to Kant’s complex attitude towards 18th century theories of epigenesis.
 {{% /expand%}}